dvallin/spacegun/docs/tutorial.md

 # How to aim a Spacegun at your localhost
 In this tutorial I will guide you through a fun little local setup with minikube and help you get your feet wet in creating and managing Kubernetes deployments with Spacegun.
 ## Installation and local setup
-To install spacegun, you can run `npm install spacegun`.
-This will install a standalone, a server and a client version of spacegun.
+To install Spacegun, you can run `npm install -g spacegun`.
+This will install a standalone, a server and a client version of Spacegun.

-For starters, spacegun needs two things configured.
+For starters, Spacegun needs two things configured.
 A kubernetes cluster and a docker registry.
 If you already have a kubernetes and a docker registry running somewhere you can skip this part.

 ### Start a minikube instance
 So let us start creating a kubernetes cluster!
 Spacegun might pick up your kubeconfig automatically.
 For testing purposes we will use *minikube*.
 You can install it from [here](https://kubernetes.io/docs/tasks/tools/install-minikube/).